Free Tips, News & Tutorials Delivered to Your Inbox!

 The lack of a free trial is a disadvantage of LearnDash.
 The good thing is that you can cancel it within the first thirty days if it doesn’t suit you.

 - There is an option to design multi-tier courses, dividing the courses into different difficulty levels.
 For instance, you can include quizzes and various lessons along the process.

 - Provides tools for drip-feeding content based on a set timetable.
-Lesson timers can also be included to ensure learners spend a specific amount of time on each lesson.
+Lesson timers can also be included to ensure learners spend specific time on each lesson.

 - Since LearnDash already includes dynamic forums built-in.
 You don’t need to integrate with a forum plugin.

-- LearnDash displays your students a gradebook and assigns course points whenever a user finishes a section of the course.
+- LearnDash displays your students a gradebook and assigns course points whenever a user finishes a course section.
 This combines with certificates and badges well.

 - Promote your course with various monetization tools such as shopping carts, subscriptions, memberships, course bundles, course licenses, etc.